Hang up on unexpected calls claiming to be from our fraud team and contact us directly instead. More ways to keep your data safe.

 How to overcome some common interview mistakes and leave a good impression.

-Preparation is one of the most effective ways to overcome this curse of the interview.
-But when preparing it’s important to not only focus on the big ticket items we hear about all the time like constructing a Situation, Task, Action, Result (STAR) answer and knowing where the most convenient parking is, but also on the subtleties that can either leave the interviewer feeling like things were a little ‘off’ or like you are a superstar they need on their team.
+Preparation is one of the most effective ways to overcome interview nerves.
+But when preparing it’s important to not only focus on the big ticket items we hear about all the time, but also on the subtleties that can either leave the interviewer feeling like things were a little ‘off’ or like you are a superstar they need on their team.

 Combined, we have interviewed thousands of people.
 Here are the five biggest mistakes we see that you might not have even realised you were making and how to overcome them: